DJBarnes/django-adminlte2-pdq/docs/source/authorization/function_views.rst

 ``@permission_required_one``

-This decorator will list the permissions that a user must have at least one of in order to access the view and see the associated sidebar Link.
+This decorator will list the permissions that a user must have at least one of to be able to access the view and see the associated sidebar link.

 .. note::